-(a) relevant guidance from the federal Environmental Protection Agency or other states; and d.
-Upon completion of the remediation, the licensed site remediation professional shall issue a response action outcome to the person responsible for conducting the remediation when, in the opinion of the licensed site remediation professional, the site has been remediated so that it is in compliance with all applicable statutes, rules and regulations protective of public health and safety and the environment.
+- (a) relevant guidance from the federal Environmental Protection Agency or other states; and - (b) other relevant, applicable, and appropriate methods and practices that ensure the protection of the public health and safety, and of the environment. - Upon completion of the remediation, the licensed site remediation professional shall issue a response action outcome to the person responsible for conducting the remediation when, in the opinion of the licensed site remediation professional, the site has been remediated so that it is in compliance with all applicable statutes, rules and regulations protective of public health and safety and the environment.
 The licensed site remediation professional shall file the response action outcome with the department when it is issued to the person responsible for conducting the remediation.